laeblab/crispy/README.md

 # CRISPyR - A CRISPR target finding tool based on CRISPy

+CRISPyR is a command-line tool based on CRISPy ([https://doi.org/10.1002/bit.25233](https://doi.org/10.1002/bit.25233)).
+Its a RUST rewrite (and extension) of the original python code, hence the 'R' in the name.
-CRISPyR is a command-line tool based on CRISPy (Ronda et al. 2014) for finding and scoring CRISPR target sites in FASTA sequences.
-CRISPyR supports Cas9 (the default) and Mad7 (experimental).
+You can use it for finding and scoring CRISPR target sites in FASTA sequences.
+CRISPyR supports the Cas9 (the default) and the Mad7 (experimental) endonucleases.

 CRISPyR finds candidate target sequences by searching a genome for PAM sites (NGG-'3 for Cas9, 5'-YTTN for Mad7).
 Alternatively, the user may supply a list